Queries¶

 When to use graph?

-Prefer OUTPUT graph whenever your query loads relations with WITH
+Prefer OUTPUT graph when your query loads relations with WITH and you want to visualise the links between entities (applications ↔ servers, networks ↔ servers, etc.).

-Saving Queries¶
+Saving queries¶

 Examples¶